Skrillx13/Jekyll-Bootstrapped/README.md

 # Jekyll-Bootstrapped

 A Jekyll theme based on Bootstrap.
+Suitable for writing documentation.